vikadenisova/Deep_Learning/README.md

 # Deep_Learning
-Рomework of the course on Stepik "Deep Learning"
+Homework of the course on Stepik "Deep Learning"